I am excited to start Queen Mary Midwifery!

 I trained as a Registered Nurse and a Registered Midwife in Ghana, West Africa where I was born and raised.
 I have a total of 32 years work experience.
 My passion for Midwifery has its origin from my mother who practiced as an Independent Midwife for over 30 years.
 I had the privilege to work alongside my mother and also worked diligently in various hospitals in Ghana.
 In November 2000, I left the country to take up a new nursing appointment in the United Kingdom.

-I am married and have two adult girls.
+I have two adult girls.
 Both girls were delivered in Ghana with the gentle hands of midwives.
 In 2002, my family and I relocated to Saskatchewan, Canada where I worked as a Registered Nurse at the Royal University Hospital in Saskatoon until March 2008.
 This is when I successfully completed the Multi-Jurisdictional Midwifery Project (MMBP) at the University of British Columbia, for qualified midwives trained outside of Canada.

 I returned to Saskatchewan after the program and moved to the neighbouring city of Regina where I became the first full time practicing Midwife in the city.
 As the first practicing midwife, I had the responsibility to educate the health region staff about the role of the midwife.
 I actively helped organize workshops and gave presentation to the various care providers who are involved with women and children’s health.